f5devcentral/f5-agility-labs-xc/docs/class4/module2/waf-lab-guided-version.rst

 Next we will demonstrate applying the same WAF Policy to your private end point.

 #.
-Navigate the menu to go to "Manage" -> "HTTP Load Balancers" and look for the Load Balancer that you previously created.
+Navigate the menu to go to "Manage" -> "HTTP Load Balancers" and click on your [adjective-animal].lab-sec.f5demos.com Load Balancer

 #.
 Click on the three dots "..." to the right of the name of your Load Balancer and select the "Manage Configuration" option.